 On a more local level, the MSGA is part of the New England Golf Association (NEGA).
 The New England Golf Association, established in 1926, is an amateur golf organization comprised of leaders from the six New England golf associations – Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.

-In addition to conducting qualifiers for USGA Championships around New England, the organization's primary purpose is to conduct the following premier tournament events: New England Amateur Championship, New England Junior Championship, and New England Senior Championship.
+In addition to conducting qualifiers for USGA Championships around New England, the organization's primary purpose is to conduct the following premier tournament events: New England Amateur Championship, Women's Amateur Championship, Junior Championship, and Senior Championship.

 Qualifying for USGA Championships